openskies-sh/openskies-sh-articles/content/articles/identity-authentication-for-unmanned-aviation.md

 }
 ```

-By using a Token with the information above, you can access resources in the eco-system.
+By using a Token with the information above, you can access resources in the eco-system via InterUSS.
 The question is how do you issue tokens?
 How do you identify who gets to make the requests for tokens.

 ### Problems with existing providers

 The good news is that OAUTH 2.0 and the associated OpenID standard are open standards and there a number of commercial and open source solutions available.
 Broadly I would classify them as:

 - Big Cloud: e.g. Amazon AWS Cognito, Microsoft Azure Active Directory, Google Cloud Identity etc.
 - Large Players: e.g. Auth0, OKTA etc.
 - Opensource / self-host: e.g. Key Cloak, ORY Hydra, Gluu Server etc. You can look at a more comprehensive list on the [OAUTH website](https://oauth.net/code/)

 The are a number of issues with these solutions: